-Most of the technical indicators that looked ominous in June are much friendlier as of August 1.
-The relative strength index for the NYSE Composite had a value of 45.5 percent, in solid neutral territory (figure 2, upper panel).
-The number of stocks making new 52-week highs has fallen off a bit, but remains well above the number of new lows, which is negligible (figure 3 upper panel).
-The middle panel shows that momentum (overbought/oversold oscillator) is in oversold territory but rising, a fairly neutral indicator.
-The Market Breadth indicator (figure 3, bottom panel) has flattened since the beginning of June.
+Whereas on August 1 the technical indicators forecasted nothing but blue skies, the current technicals could portend some dark clouds, though probably not a downpour.
+The relative strength index for the NYSE Composite had a value of 66.1 percent as of September 5, flirting with overbought territory (figure 2, upper panel).
+The number of stocks making new 52-week highs has begun to climb again, and remains well above the number of new lows, which is negligible (figure 3 upper panel).
+The middle panel shows that momentum (overbought/oversold oscillator) is in overbought territory and continues to rise, a bearish indicator.
+The Market Breadth indicator (figure 3, bottom panel) has trended slightly upward since the beginning of August.

-For the Nasdaq Index, the relative strength has leveled off in neutral territory (figure 2).
+For the Nasdaq Index, the relative strength index has climbed into bearish territory (figure 2).
 The upper panel of figure 4 shows the number of new highs remains large, while the new lows are in single digits.
-Advancing stocks have outnumbered declining ones only narrowly since June (lowest panel, figure 4).
-The momentum indicator just recently crossed into overbought territory, which is only slightly bearish if anything (figure 4, middle panel).
+Advancing stocks have outnumbered declining ones since June (lowest panel, figure 4).
+The momentum indicator is in overbought territory and rising slightly, a somewhat bearish indicator (figure 4, middle panel).